 Theoretically, each query $Q_i \in Q$ should be computable from a fully specified model M in which all functional relationships are given.
-Non-computable queries are inadmissible.
+Noncomputable queries are inadmissible.

 I-3.
-A set D of experimental or non-experimental data, presumably generated by a process consistent with A.
+A set D of experimental or nonexperimental data, governed by a joint probability distribution presumably generated by a process consistent with A.